-A market is held very Thursday morning in the large market square in the town centre.
+A market used to be held very Thursday morning in the large market square in the town centre although this appears to be held only at intervals now.
 The square is lined with shops and eateries.
+An obelisk stands in the centre, its base is often used as a seat by tourists.

 There are walks along the canal where colourful boats are moored.
 The canal connects with the Rivers Ure, Skell and Laver which flow through the town.